DarynOngera/blog/README.md

 # My Personal Blog

-This is my personal blog where I write about system architecture, cybersecurity, and distributed systems.
+This is my personal blog/portfolio.

 ## Pages